NEXT GENERATION 3D CAD APPLIED! 2015!

 I hope you enjoy my write up below.
 Hopefully soon we will have a standard that will allow all to have access to jobs that we, beside the CAD system, are experienced.
 Before CAD all you needed was a couple triangles, a scale and a pencil.

-Explicit Modeling for Design
+Direct Edit or Explicit Modeling for Design

 Jim: "Bob, I need your expertise quick."